makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

 * we analyze cross-lingual word embedding models created by mapping-based align
 * We use several measures of corpus and embedding similarity to predict Bilingual Lexicon Induction (BLI) scores of cross-lingual embedding
-  * over three types of corpora, three embedding methods and 55 language pairs
+  * three types of corpora, three embedding methods and 55 language pairs
 * results corroborate that instead of mere size, the amount of common content in the training corpora is essential.
 This phenomenon manifests in that
   * despite of the smaller corpus sizes, using only the comparable parts of